Register a birth

 - £75 where the correction can be authorised locally

-- £90 where the correction must be submitted to the Registrar General
+- £90 where the correction must be submitted for consideration to the Registrar General

 If English is not your first language, you can ask a friend or relative to help and attend the office with you, but you must register the birth in person.